Someone close to you has cancer.

 A cancer diagnosis in many cases makes the possibility of passing soon more of a reality, and what many wouldn’t think about until they are much older comes rushing in no matter what age they are.
 The cancer patient must have thoughts of death because the possibility of passing is so much more real to them.
 They are told by doctors, by family and friends, by the people of the internet, that there is a higher chance that they could pass at any time.
 So it is indeed very likely that they would have fears of death at a much higher rate than the average person.
 Some thoughts include what will happen to them once they do pass on.
 Will they live in an afterlife?
 Will they be reincarnated?
-Will nothing at all happen and they just won’t exist anymore?
+Will nothing at all happens and they just won’t exist anymore?
 Thoughts like this become all too true and real to the cancer patient, so it’s important to know that these thoughts, worries, and maybe even fears are on their mind at some point or another.

 Fear Of Recurrence

 What if the patient’s cancer has been beat?
 What if everyone has high hopes for the patient winning their cancer fight?
 What if the doctors believe their cancer can be treated?
 These can all be very hopeful ideas for the cancer patient, however, while these hopes of remission can be great things, what can appear in the mind of a cancer patient is, “If I beat this cancer, what if it comes back?”

 You may think that a patient beating cancer would be the best thing they could ask for.